ChristopherDavisUCI/UCI-Math-10/_sources/Week7/Week7-Monday.md

 ## Identifying the problem

-In a Jupyter notebook, we will basically follow [the procedure from Friday's class](Week6-Friday.ipynb), but a few changes.
+In a Jupyter notebook, we will basically follow [the procedure from Friday's class](Week6-Friday.ipynb), but there will be a few changes.

 * Import the Spotify dataset as `df` (be sure to use the `na_values` argument, so that the appropriate columns become numeric automatically).